Cape Coloureds: Origin and history

-Miscegenation in the eastern part of the Cape (now the Eastern Cape) dates to the late 1600s as a result of various shipwrecks.
+Miscegenation in the eastern part of the Cape (which is now the 'Eastern Cape') dates to the late 1600s which began as a result of the shipwrecks.
 The Wild Coast Region of the Eastern Cape (which stretches from the provincial border with Natal to East London and Port Alfred) is named after its wilderness and the stormy seas that caused thousands of shipwrecks, especially during the 1700s.
-Survivors of the shipwrecks (most of whom were Europeans, with some Asians) settled on the Wild Coast.
-Having no means to return home, most survivors remained permanently in the Eastern Cape and mixed with the Xhosa.
-Within the same period, many escaped slaves from the Dutch Cape Colony found refuge amongst the Xhosa, then they were assimilated into Xhosa society, and then they were soon followed by the Trekboers who were on their way to the Karoo, while some of them settled in the Eastern Cape where they mixed with the Xhosa and the Khoi Khoi.
-The most notorious Trekboer to do so was Coenraad De Buys, who fathered many mixed-race children with his many African wives (who were Khoi Khoi and Xhosa) and one of them was Chief Ngqika's mother, Yese, wife of Mlawu kaRarabe.
-During the last years of Dutch rule, the territory of the Dutch Cape Colony had reached the Western portion of the Eastern Cape, especially in the Graaff-Reinet region, leading to the arrival of Boers/Afrikaners with their multiracial slaves.
-Miscegenation in the Eastern Cape continued during the 1800s until the early 1900s with the arrival of British, Irish and German settlers, many of whom mixed with the Xhosa and eventually multiracial people in the Eastern Cape also became part of the Cape Coloured.
+Survivors of the shipwrecks (most of whom were Europeans while some were Asians) settled on the Wild Coast.
+Having no means to reach their intended destination, most survivors remained permanently in the Eastern Cape and mixed with the Xhosa.
+Within the same period, many escaped slaves from the Dutch Cape Colony (also known as 'Maroons') fled to the East where they sought refuge and then they were soon followed by the Trekboers who were on their way to the Karoo, while some of them also settled in the Eastern Cape where they mixed with the Xhosa and the Khoi Khoi.
+The most notorious Trekboer to do so was Coenraad De Buys, who fathered many mixed race children with his many African wives (who were Khoi Khoi and Xhosa) and one of them was Chief Ngqika's mother, Yese, wife of Mlawu kaRarabe.
+During the last years of Dutch rule, the territory of the Dutch Cape Colony had reached the Western portion of the Eastern Cape, especially in the Graaff-Reinet region which led to the arrival of Boers/Afrikaners with their multiracial slaves.
+Miscegenation in the Eastern Cape continued during the 1800s until the early 1900s with the arrival of British, Irish and German settlers, many of whom had mixed with different ethnicities and eventually multiracial people in the Eastern Cape also became part of the Cape Coloured.